 Pursuant to our exclusive channel collaboration agreement (the ECC) with Intrexon, we are responsible for future research and development expenses of product candidates developed under each such collaboration, the effect of which may increase the level of our overall research and development expenses going forward.
 We also issued a convertible promissory note to Intrexon of \$10.0 million that has a one year maturity and accrues interest at 6%.
-This note will increase the Company's interest expense but will convert into 918,206 shares of our common stock at the closing of this offering and will no longer be outstanding thereafter.
+This note will increase the Company's interest expense.
 We expect to add an additional one to two personnel to support our exclusive channel collaborations with Intrexon.